FloUhl/flouhl.github.io/content/posts/Btrfs-Start.md

    /dev/mapper/luks-xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx   448.32GiB
 ```
 The `Device size` gives the raw device capacity.\
-The `Device allocated` is the sum of total space allcated for data/metadata/system profile, this also accounts for space reserved but not yet used for extents.\
+The `Device allocated` is the sum of total space allocated for data/metadata/system profile, this also accounts for space reserved but not yet used for extents.\
 The `Device unallocated` is the remaining unallocated space on the device, free for future allocations.\
 The `Used` part is the sum of space that is currently used without any reserved space.
 The `Free` parameters give the approximate size of the remaining space.\
-The `Data ratio` represents the ratio of total space for data includin redundancy (single is 1.0, RAID1 is 2.0).\
+The `Data ratio` represents the ratio of total space for data including redundancy (single is 1.0, RAID1 is 2.0).\
 The `Metadata ratio` is the equivalent for metadata.\
 The `Global reserve` is the portion of metadata currently used for global block reserve, is only used for emergency purposes.